UserVida/Amazon_Vine_Analysis/README.md

 ## Overview of Analysis

 The purpose of this project was to analyze Amazon reviews written by members of the paid Amazon Vine program to determine if there was a bias towards favourable reviews from Vine memberships in the dataset.
 Amazon Vine Program is a service that allows manufacturers and publishers to receive reviews for their products.
-A single dataset from Amazon reviews was chosen and extracted so analysis could be completed using PySparks.
+A single dataset from Amazon reviews was chosen and extracted so analysis could be completed using PySpark.

 ## Results